Chapter

 What does Exodus 1:15 mean?

-Prior to this time, Genesis mentioned midwives on two occasions.
+The book of Genesis mentioned midwives on two occasions.
 In Genesis 35:17, a midwife speaks to Rachel as she gives birth to Benjamin and dies.
 In Genesis 38:28, the midwife tied a scarlet thread around Perez's hand when he came out to indicate which twin was born first.
-No other mention of midwives occur beyond Exodus 1, leaving much unknown about their work in Old Testament times.
-However, these verses reveal the important role of midwives, as well as their faithful response to God when faced with the ungodly demands of an evil political leader.
+No other mention of midwives occurs beyond Exodus 1, leaving much unknown about their work in Old Testament times.
+However, these verses reveal the important role of midwives, as well as their faithful response to God when faced with the ungodly demands of an evil political leader (Acts 5:29).

 Expand